DataDog/hiring-engineers/answers.md

 * Alerting threshold of 800
 * And also ensure that it will notify you if there is No Data for this query over the past 10m. (shown in 2nd screenshot in this section)

-_I created a monitor by selecting "New Monitor" under "Monitors" of the Datadog interface and making the following configurations:_
+_I created a monitor by selecting "Monitors" > "New Monitor" of the Datadog interface and making the following configurations:_

 ![Monitor Config](images/monitorconfig.png)